Listen up y’all, we need to talk about hurricane preparation.

 Water damage is no joke.
 Anything valuable – whether it’s an expensive electronic device like a laptop or something sentimentally valuable like a photo album – should go into a big ol’ waterproof plastic tub.
 You should be able to find these pretty easily at your local hardware store.
 Just make sure to store it in a high place, just to be extra safe!

 Do you enjoy standing in lines or sitting on hold for hours on end?
 No?
 Well then, you should do everything you can to make sure you never lose an important document!
+As part of your hurricane preparation you may also want to make sure that you have important phone numbers.
+In the state of emergency, there are many resources to help families and individuals get by.
+Make sure you know about emergency relief resources and how to get them.

 3. Bottled water